FatKidddd/fatkidddd/README.md

 - Planning to make a portfolio website to showcase all the projects that I've done since most of them are just on my laptop.
 - I'm currently working on developing a mobile app for my friend's dad - it is a golf point/betting system with potential to scale to other games.
+- Work on the UI for visualizer repo and add more interactive algorithms.